 Even worse, companies usually don’t have a clear approach to measure and continuously improve the quality of their product.
-If you ask 10 people in the organization to define quality, you’ll end up with 10 different answers.
-And that’s one reason why quality is so elusive and so hard to implement.
+If you ask ten people in the organization to define quality, you’ll end up with ten different answers.
+And that’s one reason why quality is so elusive and hard to implement.

 There’s also the view of the customer/user.
 For them, a quality product might be simply something that meets their needs.
 All different definitions, all very valid, and as a business-savvy Product Manager, you need to make sense of them all.

-The first step is to agree on a company-wide definition, and then agree on the metrics to enforce that quality.
+As a Product Manager, it is your responsibility to create a quality product.
+The first step is to agree on a company-wide definition and then agree on the metrics to enforce that quality.

-Now you can focus on writing detailed requirements that incorporate quality as a key element of every new feature.
+Now you can focus on writing detailed requirements that incorporate quality as a critical element of every new feature.
 Detailed doesn’t mean you should go back to writing long Product Requirement Documents (PRD).
-It means that when writing requirements (or stories or epics or whatever you use), these requirements should have clear acceptance criteria, and should include metrics that align with all the different areas of quality that your product will be evaluated against before launch.
+It means that when writing requirements (or stories or epics or whatever you use), these requirements should have clear acceptance criteria and should include metrics you can evaluate before launch.